AnthonyGithubCorner/jinjaMarkdown/README.md

         {% autoescape false %}
         {{ "# Hello World" | markdown }}
         {% endautoescape %}
-      **Note:** Malicious code can be run while autoescape is turned off, so please keep your code secure
+      **Note:** Malicious code can be run while autoescape is turned off, so please keep your code secure.

 # Markdown Syntax in Use